Relintai/pandemonium_engine_docs/usage/physics/interpolation/using_physics_interpolation.md

 Ensure that all indirect movement happens during physics ticks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider that in Godot, Nodes can be moved not just directly in your own scripts, but also by automatic methods such as tweening, animation, and navigation.
+Consider that in Pandemonium, Nodes can be moved not just directly in your own scripts, but also by automatic methods such as tweening, animation, and navigation.
 All these methods should also have their timing set to operate on the physics tick rather than each frame ("idle"), **if** you are using them to move objects (*these methods can also be used to control properties that are not interpolated*).

 Note:
  Also consider that nodes can be moved not just by moving themselves, but also by moving parent nodes in the `SceneTree( SceneTree )`.
 The movement of parents should therefore also only occur during physics ticks.